emidombek/darkwood/README.md

    ### 2.💅 CSS

    The CSS for this game is pretty standard located inside the style.css file.
 The root variables define various colors, font families, and line height to maintain consistency throughout the game.
-At the top of the file it imports the Nova Cut font from google fonts.
+At the top of the file, it imports the Nova Cut font from google fonts.

    <details>
    <summary>CSS style.css Summary</summary>